ET Now

 ET Now is an English-language business and finance news channel in India, owned and operated by The Times Group, and affiliated with The Economic Times.
 It covers politics, governance, environment, and technology.
-Ii is headquartered in Mumbai.
+It is headquartered in Mumbai.

 Editors and anchors

 Supriya Shrinate

 In 2008, Supriya Shrinate joined ET Now as chief editor – news.
 She was named policy editor and executive editor for ET Now the same year.
 In 2019, she resigned from her post of executive editor in ET Now to contest 2019 Indian general election.